EPICS-F3RP61/epics-f3rp61/docs/Install.md

 This document descibes the instructions for building the device and driver support for F3RP70, F3RP71, and F3RP61.
 It covers following schenarios:
-- Self-buinding on F3RP70.
+- Native-buinding on F3RP70.
   - Optionally, cross-buliding for F3RP70; however, setting up a cross-development environment for F3RP70 target is beyond the scope of this document, this will not be covered here.
 - Cross-building on linux-x86_64 (or linux-x86) for F3RP71 and/or F3RP61.

 # Prerequisites
 - This device and driver support has been developed with EPICS base R7.0.10 and R3.15.9.
-- To self-compile on F3RP70, one should prepare in the same way as installing EPICS on a Linux-machine.
+- To native-compile on F3RP70, one should prepare in the same way as installing EPICS on a Linux-machine.
 Refer to the following document: [Installation on Linux / MacOS](https://docs.epics-controls.org/en/latest/getting-started/installation-linux.html)
 - To cross-compile for F3RP71 and/or F3RP61, install the Linux BSP and cross-development environment on the host machine.

 ## Preparation for cross-compiling for F3RP71